TritonDataCenter/manta/docs/operator-guide/architecture.md

 ## Storage tier

-The storage tier is made up of Mantis Shrimp nodes.
-Besides having a great deal of physical storage in order to store users' objects, these systems have lots of DRAM in order to support a large number of marlin *compute zones*, where we run user programs directly on their data.
+The storage tier is made up of Mantis Shrimp nodes that have a great deal of of physical storage in order to store users' objects.

 Each storage node has an instance of the **storage** service, also called a "mako" or "shark" (as in: a *shard* of the storage tier).
 Inside this zone